dib-lab/dibsi/instructor-training.md

 Attendees should have significant familiarity with molecular biology and basic experience with the command line.

+We anticipate a class size of approximately 25, with 3-6 instructors.

 ## [Apply here!](https://docs.google.com/forms/d/e/1FAIpQLSfC1MphcIhfNQzJKrbuuMBePTF0FFB_t3XJzYeWpMn1hWdxTQ/viewform)

 Applications will close **March 17th**.